nihitkhandelwal-eng/The_Brainforest/🌵 Workbench.md

 	- Insert image from the vault → Alt + Shift + I
 	- Insert link to file → Alt + Shift + K
 	- Insert markdown file from vault → Ctrl+ Alt + Shift + K
-	- Create a new drawing, In a new pane & embed into act
-	- ive document → Ctrl + Alt + Shift + E
+	- Create a new drawing, In a new pane & embed into active document → Ctrl + Alt + Shift + E
 - Excalidraw Scripts
 	- Title bar only
 		1. lighten background color